-Courtney Bates-Hardy’s debut collection of poetry, House of Mystery (ChiZine Publications, 2016) is a beautifully dark and vivid collection of poems that tears down our familiar ideas about fairy tales.
+Courtney Bates-Hardy’s debut collection of poetry, House of Mystery (2016) is a beautifully dark and vivid collection of poems that tears down our familiar ideas about fairy tales.
 She holds a Master’s degree in Creative Writing from the University of Regina.
-Her poems have appeared in a variety of publications, including Room, Carousel, and On Spec.
+Her poems have appeared in a variety of publications, including Room, This Magazine, and the Canadian Medical Association Journal.
 House of Mystery was nominated for the 2017 Elgin Award.
 Her first chapbook, Sea Foam, was published by JackPine Press in December 2013 and sold out in six months.
 Her poems have been featured in Imaginarium 4: The Best Canadian Speculative Writing and longlisted for The Best Canadian Poetry 2015.
 She is currently working on her second manuscript of poetry, tentatively titled Anatomy of a Monster.
-Courtney lives in Regina with her husband and their cat, Jean Grey.
+Courtney lives in Regina with her partner and their cat.

 You can find her on Twitter (@poetcourtney) or email her at firstname.lastname@example.org.